location

 Monarda fistulosa

-Bee Balm (Monarda didyma), also known as Wild Bergamot or Oswego Tea, is a delightful native perennial known for its vibrant and showy blooms that enliven gardens and meadows alike.
+Bee Balm (Monarda fistulosa), also known as Wild Bergamot or Oswego Tea, is a delightful native perennial known for its vibrant and showy blooms that enliven gardens and meadows alike.
 This aromatic herb thrives in full sun to partial shade and well-drained soil, making it a versatile choice for various garden settings.
 Standing at heights of 2 to 4 feet, Bee Balm in full bloom bears clusters of tubular flowers in shades of pink, purple, and white, creating a visual spectacle throughout the summer.
 Besides its striking appearance, Bee Balm is a pollinator magnet, attracting bees, butterflies, and hummingbirds.
 Its aromatic leaves also make a delightful herbal tea.
 Easy to grow and maintain, Bee Balm is a must-have for gardeners seeking both visual appeal and ecological significance in their landscapes.

 American Beautyberry